CQ DX Marathon

 The submission tool does not try to be the best tool to analyze all data sources and do your research for you.
 You can use it to edit your entry manually and adjust any entry based on your research.
 Or you can use other tools like AD1C or Ham2k as a better starting point.
 But do understand that the marathon is meant to test not just your station capacity and your operation ability, but also the quality of your log management.

-A. First of all, for people who wish, they can simply upload their ADIF file directly into the new submission tool without any conversion needed.
+A: First of all, for people who wish, they can simply upload their ADIF file directly into the new submission tool without any conversion needed.
 For participants that are used to their old workflow before the new submission tool was available, or who want to use an Excel file mid-season to see their progress, they can use AD1C’s tool.
 If participants wish to still submit the Excel file for their submission, this tool will allow you to do that as well.
-Here is the location of the tool: https://ad1c.us/software/marathon/
+You can find it on the AD1C site.

-IMPORTANT: The release of the program only works with the submission scoresheet that you can find here:
+IMPORTANT: The release of the program only works with the submission scoresheet that you can find in our Resources Page

 You will get an error message if you try to use any other scoresheet!